 She was actually so funny (even her sisters found her amusing) that we nicknamed her "Miss Froot Loop" after the bunny in the cereal ad.
 She rarely sat still.

 Learning Despite Inattention

 She made reasonable progress for about two years.
 The real inspiration was her older sister, a pianist as well, who wanted to be in recitals and competitions.
-Not to be outdone, Miss Froot Loop signed up for a recital.
-Here it is.
+Not to be outdone, Miss Froot Loop signed up for her first recital.
+Here it is, below.
 She was about six.

 She missed a few notes, hesitated a bit, but was happy during the whole thing and very proud of herself.